Foothills of the Himalayas - A Journey from Amritsar to Shimla

 Chandigarh to Delhi – by air

 This morning leave Shimla and take the famous ‘toy train’ down to Kandaghat.
 Here you will be met and driven on to Chandigarh, India's first planned city, to visit the extraordinary Rock Garden which comprises of a collection of stones and domestic rubbish sculpted into models of people and animals.
 Later transfer to Chandigarh Airport in time to catch your onward flight to Delhi.
-On arrival stay for two nights at the Claridges Hotel or upgrade to the Imperial Hotel.
+On arrival stay for two nights at Le Meridien New Delhi or upgrade to rge Claridges Hotel or the Imperial Hotel.
 (B)

 Day 14 Delhi